15 min readComplete Guide

 1. Blocking AI Crawlers by Default

-Many developers block GPTBot thinking it protects content, but this makes you invisible to ChatGPT's 180M+ users.
-Only block if you have specific proprietary content concerns.
+Many developers block GPTBot thinking it protects their content.
+But all it does is make you invisible to ChatGPT's 180M+ users.
+Only block if you have specific proprietary content concerns—and know what you're giving up.

 2. Skipping Schema Markup